javascript-tutorial/en.javascript.info/1-js/05-data-types/04-array/article.md

 ## Multidimensional arrays

 Arrays can have items that are also arrays.
-We can use it for multidimensional arrays, to store matrices:
+We can use it for multidimensional arrays, for example to store matrices:

 ```js run
 let matrix = [